-Here, we’re going to tell you how to handle bad reviews and turn it to something positive instead of having it dent your Airbnb host reputation.
+Here, we’re going to tell you how to handle bad reviews and turn them into something positive instead of having it dent your Airbnb host reputation.

 There are many initial reactions upon first getting a negative review – anger, denial, blame, argumentative, etc. However, you must remember:

 1. Never take it as a personal attack

 Do not take that review as an indictment of who you are; instead, de-personalise it and use that bad review as a valuable point for improving your Airbnb.

 Analyzing it allows you to better your listing, improve your space and learn some hosting techniques; after all, a bad review is not just about what went wrong, but also what could win you the coveted 5-star rating next time around!